Einstein's Apple: His First Principle of Equivalence: Born Motion

-It is easy to construct a picture of the vector fields $ {\bf \hat{e}}_{0} $ and $ {\bf \hat{e}}_{1} $ of Eq.(\ref{eq:BMvectors}) that show, in a region of Minkowski spacetime, the local four-velocity and four acceleration. [{\bf see Figure~0}.]
 It is clear that the frame field is invariant under motions in the new time coordinate $\tau$ but not under motions in the $\rho$-direction because the size of the acceleration is $1/\rho$.

 Here was a problem that Einstein apparently had not noticed in his 1907 paper on the equivalence principle.
 In Newton's theory the acceleration, $\gamma$, could be a vector in the $x$-direction constant in space and time independent of the velocity of a body moving in the $x$-direction.
 Not so in Minkowski spacetime.
 There the acceleration vector has to be orthogonal to the 4-velocity and it would appear that homogeneity of the acceleration field in spacetime could no longer be achieved.